 \subsubsection{Brief Summary}

-As showed in Fig.~\ref{fig:knowledge-agg}, split learning, vertical FL and distillation-Based FL are the classical knowledge sharing systems, in which the knowledge can be viewed as the partially processing result to meet the requirement of the system learning.
-It is also challenging for knowledge sharing systems to hidden the sensitive information from the shared knowledge.
+As shown in Fig.~\ref{fig:knowledge-agg}, split learning, vertical FL, and distillation-Based FL are the classical knowledge sharing systems, in which the knowledge can be viewed as the {partial} processing result to meet the requirement of the system learning.
+It is also challenging for knowledge sharing systems to hide sensitive information from the shared knowledge.